anjalicse/guides/src/pages/algorithms/sorting-algorithms/index.md

 The Sorting algorithms can be categorized on the basis of following parameters:
 #### 1. Based on Number of Swaps /Inversion
 The sorting algorithms can be categorised on the basis of number of times the swapping of elements has done to sort the array.
-Selection Sort requires minimum number of swaps.
+`Selection Sort` requires minimum number of swaps.

 ##### 2. Based on Number of Comparisons
 The sorting algorithms can be categorised on the basis of number of times the comparison of elements has done to sort the array.
-Any sorting algorithm require atleast O(nlogn) comparison in the best case and O(n^2) in worst case for most of the outputs.
+Any sorting algorithm require atleast `O(nlogn) comparison in the best case` and `O(n^2) comparisons in the worst case` for most of the outputs.

 ##### 3. Based on Recursion or Non-Recursion